Pyrdacor/Ambermoon/FileSpecs/Enumerations/TileFlags.md

 ## Render order

-In 2D this is used to switch between baseline render order (0) and custom render order (1).
+In 2D this is used to switch between normal render order (0) and custom render order (1).
 See bit 6 for more details.

-Baseline rendering uses the y coordinate of the tile to determine the render order.
-So the player's upper half is drawn above tiles and his lower part is drawn behind foreground tiles but above background tiles.
+Normal rendering draws the player's upper half above tiles and his lower part is drawn behind foreground tiles but above background tiles.
 Custom render order can change that.

 ## Floor / Transparency